- Professor Laura Jeffery FRSA

 I have a longstanding ethnographic interest in the islands of the Indian Ocean, particularly Mauritius and Seychelles.
-More recently, I worked with Luke Heslop and Rebecca Rotter on the development of connective infrastructure – roads, bridges, inter-island link roads, causeways, and harbours – in Maldives, working with Luke Heslop as part of Edward Simpson's ERC Consolidator Grant Roads and the politics of thought: Ethnographic approaches to infrastructure development in South Asia (2015-20).
-For more information, see the Roads website.
+More recently, I worked with Luke Heslop and Rebecca Rotter on the development of connective infrastructure in Maldives, as part of Edward Simpson's ERC Consolidator Grant Roads and the politics of thought: Ethnographic approaches to infrastructure development in South Asia (2015-20).

 - Jeffery, L. 2011.
 Chagos Islanders in Mauritius and the UK: Forced Displacement and Onward Migration.
 MUP.

 - Jeffery, L., M. Palladino, R. Rotter & A. Woolley (eds) 2019.
 Creative engagement with migration.
 Crossings: Journal of Migration & Culture 10, 1.

 - Jeffery, L. & J. Murison (eds) 2011.
 Return and onward migration.
 Population, Space and Place 17, 2.